 Create a backup of the Surround SCM Server database and any other SQL Server databases you want to move to the destination computer, such as databases that only host mainline branches.

 Note: The server database contains data source names (DSNs) for mainline-only RDBMS connections, which can only be used by one Surround SCM Server at a time.
 If you want to use the same DSNs on the destination computer, no additional backup steps are required.
 If you want to move a mainline-only database and use a different DSN on the destination computer, you must remove the RDBMS connection and all its mainline branches from Surround SCM before backing up the database.
-Refer to the Surround SCM User Guide for information about removing RDBMS connections and mainline branches.
+Refer to the Surround SCM help for information about removing RDBMS connections and mainline branches.

 Install the Surround SCM Server and SQL Server on the destination computer